timarney/redux-trackjs-logger/README.md

 Futher info here https://github.com/zalmoxisus/remotedev-server/pull/20

-Also if you don't use an Error Tracking service this will still work.
-Just use the Middleware, catch your errors and Post the actions to the remotedev-server
+**Note:** If you don't use an Error Tracking service this will still work.
+Just use the Middleware, catch your errors and Post the actions to the remotedev-server.
+This particular demo integrates with TrackJS.

-Roughly:
+In which case the setup would be roughly:
 ```
 let actions = []